 Gaza City

-Gaza,[b] also called Gaza City, is a Palestinian city in the Gaza Strip.
-Prior to the 2023 Israel–Hamas war, it was the most populous city in the State of Palestine, with 590,481 inhabitants in 2017.
-Inhabited since at least the 15th century BCE,[6] Gaza has been dominated by different peoples and empires throughout its history.
+Gaza,[b] also called as Gaza City, is a city in the Gaza Strip, Palestine.
+As of 2022, it is the largest city in the State of Palestine, with 590,481 inhabitants in 2017.
+The city is spread across an area of 45 square kilometres (17 sq mi).
+Gaza is one of the principal coastal cities in the country, home to Palestine's only port.
+Located some 76.6 kilometres (47.6 mi) northwest from the country's proclaimed capital Jerusalem, the city is located on the coast of the Mediterranean Sea.
+Prior to the 2023 Israel–Hamas war, it was the most populous city in the State of Palestine, when massive displacement happened during the war.
+Inhabited since at least the 15th century BC,[6] Gaza has been dominated by different peoples and empires throughout its history.
 The Philistines made it a part of their pentapolis after the ancient Egyptians had ruled it for nearly 350 years.
 Under the Roman Empire, Gaza experienced relative peace and its Mediterranean port flourished.
-In 635 CE, it became the first city in the Palestine region to be conquered by the Rashidun army and quickly developed into a centre of Islamic law.
+In 635 AD, it became the first city in the Palestine region to be conquered by the Rashidun army and quickly developed into a centre of Islamic law.
 However, by the time the Crusader states were established in 1099, Gaza was in ruins.
 In later centuries, Gaza experienced several hardships—from Mongol raids to severe flooding and locust swarms, reducing it to a village by the 16th century, when it was incorporated into the Ottoman Empire.
 During the first half of Ottoman rule, the Ridwan dynasty controlled Gaza and the city went through an age of great commerce and peace.
 The municipality of Gaza was established in 1893.